An act of grace payment is a special 'gift of money' by the Commonwealth. They are payments that fall outside statutory entitlements.

 The act of grace mechanism may be appropriate in relation to special circumstances that have occurred as a direct result of:

-Example: Any case that can be settled under FMAA regulation 9 CANNOT be paid as an act of grace payment.
+Example: Any case that can be settled in accordance with Financial Management and Accountability Regulations 1997 regulation 9 cannot be paid as an act of grace payment.

 For further explanation of this topic, refer to the Finance Circular 2009/09: Discretionary Compensation and Waiver of Debt Mechanism.